markhambp/railgun-tcportscanner/README.md

 #Railgun-tcportscanner

-You can do a full port scan by selecting option:
+You can do a full port scan by selecting option (1) and top port scan using option (2):

-    1. but this will only scan the range you have specified.
+Scanner Formatting:

-    2. top ports, this of which will be quicker.
+# ipaddress - startport - endport